Permanent, full-time faculty in the professorial ranks (assistant, associate, full or research).

 Who is involved with the U-M-BICI Collaboratory?

-The U-M-BICI Collaboratory is a partnership between U-M and the Beijing Institute for Collaborative Innovation.
-It is housed in the Mechanical Engineering department and the UM campus liaisons are:
+The U-M-BICI Collaboratory is a partnership between U-M and the Beijing Institute of Collaborative Innovation.
+See Contact for the U-M campus liaisons and Collaboratory Management Committee.

 The Collaboratory Oversight Committee is comprised of U-M and BICI leadership that oversee the program.